mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 ```

 ### Using Arduino Leonardo in Windows with Arduino Leonardo VID/PID
-On any other MS Windows platforms you may have to install the arduino drivers.
-To have the last updated ones, just download the file `Windows ZIP file for non admin install` from the page https://www.arduino.cc/en/Main/Software.
-After the download, unzip the folder.
-Go to the `Computer` > right click > `Manage > Unknown devices` > right click > `Update software controller > Find on my computer > Search` > and try to find the folder `\arduino-1.6.xx\drivers` inside the folder you unziped before.
-Click `Next` and Windows should install the driver.
-Arduino would apper as the name `Arduino Leonardo` inside `Ports (COM and LPT)` with an associated COM port (like `COM9` for example).

 ### Using Arduino Leonardo in Linux with Arduino Leonardo VID/PID
 Linux usbhid-module doesn't support out of box multiple controllers with one USB without USB-hub-features (I'm not sure about this, but I didn't manage to get multiple /dev/js-devices without this).